Timetable and Useful Travel Information

 TVCRP is a not for profit company limited by guarantee, employing a part-time officer.
 The board comprises voluntary directors, officers from the rail industry and other key sectors and co-opted individuals who bring skills and experience in specific areas.
 TVCRP operates a ‘portfolio’ board in which directors/co-opted members each hold a specific portfolio of interest.

 The Partnership has a number of member organisations (local councils, business development organisations etc), who are considered shareholders on the payment of a small annual subscription.
-They also have input to shaping our annual action plans.
+They have input to shaping our annual action plans.
 We welcome enquiries from potential member organisations.

 Faults and Damage